creame/joinchat/README.txt

 = 6.0.8 =
 * New allow to disable GA4 event with filter 'joinchat_get_settings' and set 'ga_event' as false
-* Fix mask WhastApp phone number for Facebook Pixel events
+* Fix mask WhatsApp phone number for Facebook Pixel events
 * Fix add aria-label to Joinchat floating button